How Much Life Insurance Do I Need?

 A whole life insurance policy remains in effect for your entire life.
 It’s also an investment vehicle, designed to increase in value.
 Because of these factors, the premiums for whole life policies are more expensive.

-But many financial advisors recommend taking out term life.
+Many financial advisors recommend taking out term life.
 First, the policies are less expensive.
 Second, you might not need life insurance for your entire life.
 Once your children are grown, they won't need your life insurance payout.
 And if you hit retirement with enough savings, you might not need a life insurance policy for your spouse, either.

 Finally, there are other, less expensive ways to invest your money than in a whole life policy.

-Life Insurance Premiums Matter, Too
+Budgeting For Life Insurance Premiums

 Manny Corallo, financial services representative from Barnum Financial Group in Shelton, Connecticut, says that while it's important to purchase enough life insurance, you must be realistic, too.
 Don't purchase a life insurance policy that comes with monthly premiums that won't fit into your household budget, he advises.